amsa/fallacy-hunter/README.md

 ## Examples

+### Affirming a disjunct
 ```
-> Max is a cat or Max is a mammel.
+> Max is a cat or Max is a mammal.
 Max is a cat.
-Something unrelated.
-Thus Max is not a mammel.
+Therefore, Max is not a mammal.

 Input in logical form:
 (((a ∨ c) ∧ (c ∧ b)) → ¬a)